Revathy77/Frontend_Projects/README.md

-🍨 Frosty Delight - Artisan Ice Cream Parlour Website
+🍨 Frosty Delight - Artisan Ice Cream Parlour Fully Responsive Website

 Welcome to Frosty Delight, a vibrant, responsive website for an artisan ice cream parlour.
 This project is built using HTML5 and CSS3, showcasing handcrafted ice cream flavors, shop locations, and more, all wrapped in a visually engaging layout.